Phoeux/SlobodaTask/README.md

 ## Group by user

-Using a link `http://127.0.0.1:8000/group_by_user/` we are getting a list of reviews grouped by user email and ordered by created time.
+Using the link `http://127.0.0.1:8000/group_by_user/` we are getting a list of reviews grouped by user email and ordered by created time.